 5. Follow Up Without Spamming

 Sending a follow-up email is a crucial step, but you want to avoid coming across as pushy.
 Wait 2-3 days before sending a polite follow-up.
-If you use a tool like Skail.ai, you can schedule the follow-up ahead of time and tailor it to reinforce your first outreach.
+If you use a tool like Skail, AI for small business, you can schedule the follow-up ahead of time and tailor it to reinforce your first outreach.

 Keep the follow-up short and sweet—mention that you’re circling back, ask if they’ve had a chance to review the release, and offer to answer any questions.
 Persistence is key, but spamming is not.